Wok & Skillet

 Can I make the pineapple jam in advance?

 Absolutely!
-The jam can be made ahead of time and stored in an air-tight container in the fridge.
-In fact, this is recommended as it will take a while for the jam to cool down enough to handle.
+The pineapple jam can be made ahead of time and stored in an airtight container in the refrigerator.
+This is actually recommended, as the jam needs time to cool before it can be rolled and handled easily.

-Any round cookie cutter with a diameter of about 1.5 to 2-inches will work for these tarts.
+Any round cookie cutter with a diameter of about 1.5 to 2-inches are perfect for these tarts.

 How do I store Pineapple Jam Tarts?

 You can store the tarts in an airtight container at room temperature for a couple of weeks.
-For longer storage, keep them in the refrigerator.
+For longer storage, keep them in the fridge.

-PS - Click HERE if you are looking for EVEN more Chinese New Year Cookie Recipes!
+PS - Click HERE if you are looking for more Chinese New Year Cookie Recipes!

 Pineapple Jam Tarts